 Furthermore, each resident doubtless has a contacts list, within his email account, listing the email addresses of his friends, acquaintances, colleagues and various others.
 These all, in turn, have contacts lists.
-By using any of a whole range of fairly simple hacking techniques, such as writing an appropriate macro for an email client, any one of an open pyramid of contacts could become the route whereby any one of our resident's email accounts could be unknowingly compromised.
-A resident could also inadvertently include the link-bearing email in a "reply to all" on his contacts list.
+Using any of a whole range of fairly simple hacking techniques, such as writing an appropriate macro for an email client, any one of an open pyramid of contacts could become the route by which any resident's email account could be unknowingly compromised.
+Any resident could also inadvertently include the link-bearing email in a "reply to all" on his contacts list.

 I recently watched a friend buying something on-line from a vendor's website.
 The buyer was asked to enter his email address so that the vendor could send an email confirming the details of the purchase.
 The buyer was then required to enter and confirm a password.
 We assumed, at first, that this was to be a new password for the buyer to register as a customer at the site.
 So my friend entered and confirmed a newly made-up password.
 A message box then opened saying that the password was incorrect.
 Then I noticed that, underneath the password entry field, a short explanation had appeared.
 It explained that the vendor needed the password to my friend's actual email account, which was necessary in order for the vendor to verify that the email address given was, in fact, the genuine email address of the buyer.
 My friend decided not to make the purchase.